 Young adult fiction (YA) is a relatively new genre that has quickly become a top seller, and you may be surprised that over 50 percent of young adult readers are adults, not teens.
 YA is exciting for writers because the rules of the genre are not firmly set, creating room for experimentation.
 In this overview, explore what makes a novel young adult, as well as common misconceptions about the category.
 The key is learning how to think like a teenager as you explore the internal and external conflicts of adolescence.
 Some class time will be spent reading short examples and discussing what works.
 Catlin Berve has an MFA in creative writing and poetics from Naropa University and wrote her critical thesis on “What Makes a Young Adult Novel.”
 She is the owner of Ignited Ink Writing, LLC, where she freelance and contract writes and edits.
-Her work has been published in several literary magazines, and she has written three novels, two YA and one adult.
+Her work has been published in several literary magazines, and her first book will be released in October 2019.

 |Dates:||March 14, 2019 Check for other dates|

 You could save $12.00 on this course by becoming a member of CFU Membership